eBay/tsv-utils/docs/comparative-benchmarks-2018.md

 ## Test details

 Tests were run on April 14, 2018.
 The latest released version of each tool was used.
 Details needed to reproduce the tests are given below.
-The [March 2017 study](comparative-benchmarks-2017.md) has a more detailed description of the individual tests, however, everything need to reproduce the tests can be found here.
+The [March 2017 study](comparative-benchmarks-2017.md) has a more detailed description of the individual tests, however, everything needed to reproduce the tests can be found here.

 ### Machines